 Marketing children’s books is a challenge for authors in the online world because our target market isn’t online.
-There are, of course, ways to connect with parents, teachers and librarians online to let them know about your book, however the reality is that if you want to sell to the younger age groups in any numbers you need to get out there and meet them face to face at signings and school events.
+There are, of course, ways to connect with parents, teachers and librarians online to let them know about your book, however the reality is that if you want to establish your brand, you also need to get out there and meet them face to face at signings and school events.
 Read on to find out more!

 Creating individual book websites and an author website